-Exams will be administered at night from 7:30 pm to 10:30 pm (Eastern time, time may be adjusted slightly) via Honorlock.
-Exam questions will consist of questions similar to the HW/PLA/worksheet/quizzes/PQ you have completed on Canvas.
+EXAMS: Exams are 120 minutes each and up to 30 questions.
+The topics covered on each exam may include the previous material which the student needs to have mastered.
+Since chm2045 concepts are cumulative the exam questions reflect that.
+Exams will be administered at night from 7:45 pm to 10:20pm (Eastern time) via Honorlock.
+Exam questions will consist of questions like the HW/PLA/ALQ/worksheet/quizzes/PQ you have completed on Canvas.
 So expect numeric entry, multiple dropdowns, multiple answer, true/false, multiple choice, matching, and multiple fill in the blanks.
-You must use a non-graphing non-programmable scientific calculator on exams (with log, natural log - In, root, and exponent (scientific notation) functions).
+You must use a non-graphing non-programmable scientific calculator on exams (with log, ln, root, and exponent (scientific notation) functions).

-Any and all exam grade disputes must be performed within one week of the scheduled exam date.
-2 points will be deducted from your score if you neglect to sign the Honor Pledge question at the end of every exam.
+All exam grade disputes must be performed within one week of the scheduled exam date.